 If you don’t have enough hiking or backpacking experience to know your physical capabilities, we can work with you before or after you submit an application.
 Contact me.
 The most telling indicators will be your:

 - Weekly fitness regimen, and

 - Past athletic results (e.g. your time for a local 5K or a marathon).

-Using this information, I’ve become quite adept at grouping like-abled applicants, even if I haven’t met or hiked with them before.
+Using this information, we’ve become quite adept at grouping like-abled applicants, even if we haven’t met or hiked with them before.

 Trip intensity levels

 Based on a trip’s intensity level, we adjust the:

 - Length and difficulty of off-trail travel.

 To understand “normals” for each level and to determine the most appropriate level for you, use the table below.